NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 6. You could use this to fix an error immediately, and OpenRefine will ask whether you want to make the same correction to every value it finds like that one.
 But OpenRefine offers even better ways to find and fix these errors, which we'll use instead.
 We'll learn about these when we talk about clustering.

 > ## Solution
-> - Of 91 rows, none contain missing data.
 > - `mail` is likely a mis-entry of `male`.
 > - `F`, `f`, `female` and `Female` refer to the same sex, as do `M`, `m`, `Male` and `male`.
 We will see how to correct these misspelled and mistyped entries in a later exercise.
 {: .solution}

 > ## Exercise 1.1
 >
-> 1. Using faceting, find out how many values the dataset contain in the column `geographic location`.
+> 1. Using faceting, find out how many values the dataset contain in the column `location`.
 >
 > 2. What is the column format (text, date, or numbers)?
 >
-> 3. In the column `date`, use `Text Facet` to identify how many formats are used for dates.
+> 3. In the column `date`, use `Text Facet` to identify how many unique entries there are.
 >
 > 4. Use faceting to produce a timeline display for the column `date`.
 You will need to use `Edit cells` > `Common transforms` > `To date` to convert this column to dates.
 >